DISAGREEMENT WITHIN PHILOSOPHY

 Disagreement within Philosophy

 This workshop will explore the impact that ubiquitous disagreement has within different areas of philosophical research.
 In particular, by bringing together philosophers from different areas — such as epistemology, metaethics, the philosophies of language and logic — we aim at exploring, among other things, the following issues:

 - What is, in general, the theoretical role that disagreement plays in these areas?

 - Should we derive general skeptical conclusions from ubiquitous disagreement in philosophy or are more permissive responses viable?

 - What are plausible explanations of widespread disagreement in many areas of philosophy?

-- Can disagreement be used as a sort of litmus paper to explore normative questions in these areas?
+- Can disagreement be used as a sort of litmus test to explore normative questions in these areas?
 (E.g. can the degree of robustness and resilience of disagreement in an area be a guide to what kind of norms govern judgements in that area?)

 - In the light of recent discussion on the very notion of disagreement, what can the occurrence of disagreement in a given area teach us about the nature of the subject matter?

 This will be the third and last international workshop of the DFG-funded project “Disagreement in Philosophy: Semantic and Epistemic Foundations” hosted by the Universities of Bonn and Cologne.

 Confirmed Speakers are